jamesconroy/TicketPunch/TicketPunch_Identity_Assets/README.md

 - Use logo and images at your discretion from the `logo_png` folder in this directory.

 ## Developers
+- First and foremost: create a `.gitignore` and ignore this directory.
+You do not want your resources pushed live into productiuon.
 - You will work with designers to implement user interface elements.
 - You will add the required fonts for use in design.
 - Use Javascript to create intended interactions specified by designers.